-There’s historic Jackson Square, amazing music (from big band to electronic violin), fabulous architecture, fantastic boutiques and antique shopping, and yes, even a voodoo shop.
-Seriously, where else can you shop for estate jewelry and items of the past on one street, and walk to the next only to find it hopping with bars, jazz, and total weirdness, like voodoo?
+There’s historic Jackson Square, talented street musicians (from big band to electronic violin), fabulous architecture, fantastic boutiques, antique shopping, and even a voodoo shop.
+Seriously, where else can you shop for estate jewelry and items of the past on one street, and find hopping bars, jazz music, and total weirdness, like voodoo, on the next?
 Welcome to the New Orleans French Quarter!

 I’ve highlighted some of my favorite things to see and do here below!